mims-harvard/AIM2/syllabus.md

 * Instructor discretion: Instructors may specify assignments where LLMs and generative AI use is particularly encouraged or prohibited, depending on the assignment's learning objectives.

 This policy helps students get ready for a future with AI in jobs and makes sure their education focuses on honesty and learning.
-[Students are encouraged to read this NEJM AI editorial on why we support the use of LLMs and generative AI in BMI 702.](https://ai.nejm.org/doi/full/10.1056/AIe2300128)
+[Students are encouraged to read this NEJM AI editorial on why we support the use of LLMs and generative AI in BMIF 203.](https://ai.nejm.org/doi/full/10.1056/AIe2300128)

 ### Collaboration Policy and Academic Dishonesty
 {:.no_toc}